DOMAINE SERENE

 4. Serving Recommendations

-Ideal Pairings: Its versatility makes it perfect for accompanying grilled salmon (Oregon style), porcini mushroom risotto, game birds, and soft, white-rind cheeses.
+Ideal Pairings: Its versatility makes it perfect to accompany grilled salmon (Oregon style), porcini mushroom risotto, game birds, and soft white-rind cheeses.

-Temperature: Serve preferably between **14°C and 16°C**.
+Temperature: Preferably serve between **14°C and 16°C**.
 At this temperature, the fruity nuances and mineral delicacy of the terroir are highlighted.

 Frequently Asked Questions

-At what temperature should Yamhill Cuvée be served?
+What temperature should Yamhill Cuvée be served at?

-It is recommended to serve between 14°C and 16°C. If served too warm, the alcohol can overpower its delicacy; if too cold, its aromatic nuances will be muted.
+It is recommended to serve it between 14°C and 16°C. If served too warm, the alcohol can overshadow its delicacy; if too cold, its aromatic nuances will be muted.

 What type of grape is Domaine Serene Yamhill?